Hillsboro picking up the pieces after downtown fires - NewsBreak

 But she said the length of the pandemic has allowed organizations like the Chamber to figure out ways to efficiently respond to crises.
 She added that businesses have gained a lot of resiliency during the pandemic.

-Palm said she is directing any community members who want to help people affected by both fires over the weekend to donate to the Hillsboro Community Foundation's Community Relief Fund.
+Palm said she is directing any community members who want to help people affected by both fires over the weekend to donate to the Hillsboro Community Foundation's Community Relief Fund .{loadposition sub-article-02}